LG OLED evo G4 Series (Gallery Edition, 2024) vs Sony BRAVIA XR X90L Full Array LED 4K TV (2023)

 Which one is better?

 The LG OLED evo G4 Series (Gallery Edition, 2024) is the better buy for most people - its 1,500 nits peak brightness crushes the Sony BRAVIA XR X90L's 1,200 nits.
-That said, grab the Sony if you need ATSC 3.0 support for NextGen TV broadcasts - it's a more budget-friendly option.
+That said, grab the Sony if you need more HDMI 2.1 ports and want ATSC 3.0 support - it's a smarter choice if you're focused on live TV and multiple console gaming.

 Who should buy each?

-Choose the Sony BRAVIA XR X90L Full Array LED 4K TV (2023) if: you prefer ATSC 3.0 for NextGen TV access, want a lower price point, or enjoy watching in bright rooms with decent reflection handling.
+Choose the Sony BRAVIA XR X90L Full Array LED 4K TV (2023) if: you need an ATSC 3.0 tuner for NextGen TV, prefer a lighter TV at 55.1 lbs, or are looking for a more affordable option.

 Conclusion